The wildlife of... Sri Lanka

 Land is not the only place where you can see amazing wildlife in Sri Lanka.
 Indeed, cast your eyes to the sky or the treetops and you will be greeted by the country's dazzling array of birdlife.
 What perhaps makes it even more special is that so many of these creatures are endemic – the country boasts 20 endemic bird species, and more than 200 species that call the country home year-round.
 The number you can spot jumps to over 400 when counting migratory birds, too.

-Among the endemic species you will have the chance to see is the Sri Lankan blue magpie, which can often be seen in small groups.
+Among the endemic species you will have the chance to see is the Sri Lanka Blue Magpie, which can often be seen in small groups.
 Largely blue-purple in colour, it has a chestnut-hued head, neck and upper breast, while its graduated tail has white tips.
 This carnivorous bird is usually 40 to 47 cm long, and typically feeds on large insects, small lizards and tree frogs.

 Weighing a staggering 200 tons, the blue whale is the largest animal on the planet, and has to eat four tons of food each day.
 Such is the scale of this endangered species that it really is hard to comprehend just how big they are without catching a glimpse of one as it moves through the water.
 The best place for whale watching in Sri Lanka is Dondra Head in Mirissa, which is also an excellent place to see dolphins.